 Students graduating with at least a 2:2 classification may wish to consider application to postgraduate study.

-If placement was undertaken or completed at a Further Education college, there is no DPP awarded with the degree.
-Students will be asked to provide proof of previous work experience for the removal of the DPP qualification.
+If placement was Undertaken at a Further Education college, there is no DPP awarded with the degree.

 In this section